How You Might See the 503 Error

 Imporant: If the 503 Service Unavailable error message appears while paying for an online purchase, be aware that multiple attempts to checkout may end up creating multiple orders - and multiple charges!
 Most payment systems, and some credit card companies, have protections from this kind of thing but it's still something to be aware of.

-- Restart your router and then your computer, especially if you're seeing the "Service Unavailable - DNS Failure" error.
+- Restart your router and then your computer or device, especially if you're seeing the "Service Unavailable - DNS Failure" error.

 While the 503 error is still most likely the fault of the web site you're visiting, it's possible that there's an issue with your computer's or router's DNS server configurations and a simple restart of both might fix the problem.